Frankie8472/advanced-systems-lab/README.md

 ## Goal

-Starting with a Baseline version, we implement various optimizations to significantly speed up the performance of the Baum-Welch algorithm.
+Starting with a baseline version, we implement various optimizations to significantly speed up the performance of the Baum-Welch algorithm.

 ## How to compile Benchmarks